THE CHURCH OF ST. NICHOLAS OF MYRA - WELCOMES YOU

 Penitential Rite

-May our loving and creative Lord, give us confidence in his mercy, forgive us our sin and accompany us on our journey and bring us to life everlasting.
+May the God of respect and trust, forgive us our sin and bring us to life everlasting.
 Amen

 Gospel Acclamation